-11 Local Lettings Policies
+9 Local Lettings Policies

-- 11.1 From time to time the Council or its partners may introduce a local lettings policy for a specific area or development in order to address local issues or ensure a balanced community.
-For example a local lettings plan may have regard to the following considerations: - Providing a mix of household sizes and types in order to provide community stability - Reducing the likelihood of anti-social-behaviour in areas that have existing high levels of anti-social behaviour. - Strong local demand - The protection of vulnerable communities - 11.2 Local Lettings Policies should have consideration for the objectives within the introduction to the Allocations and Lettings Policy and the guidelines set out in Appendix One.
-They should: - Be developed with a clear objective in mind - Cover the smallest geography required to meet the objective. - Be time limited or subject to review. - 11.3 Where a local lettings policy applies this will be clearly marked on the advert and a copy of the policy or link to the policy will be made available on the Choice Based Lettings website.
-As far as possible the shortlisting criteria will reflect the conditions of the local lettings policy allowing a home seeker to make informed choices.
+- 9.1 From time to time the Council or its partners may introduce a local lettings policy for a specific area or development in order to address local issues or ensure a balanced community.
+For example a local lettings plan may have regard to the following considerations: - Providing a mix of household sizes and types in order to provide community stability - Reducing the likelihood of anti-social-behaviour in areas that have existing high levels of anti-social behaviour. - Strong local demand

+- The protection of vulnerable communities - 9.2 Local Lettings Policies should have consideration for the objectives within the introduction to the Allocations and Lettings Policy and the guidelines set out in Appendix One.
+They should: - Be developed with a clear objective in mind - Cover the smallest geography required to meet the objective. - Be time limited or subject to review. - 9.3 Where a local lettings policy applies this will be clearly marked on the advert and a copy of the policy or link to the policy will be made available on the Choice Based Lettings website.
+As far as possible the shortlisting criteria will reflect the conditions of the local lettings policy allowing a home seeker to make informed choices. - 9.4 For some specialist schemes the local lettings policy may allow for allocations/nominations outside of the Choice Based Lettings scheme.
+This will be clearly marked within the Local Lettings Policy.

-12. Bidding for Vacant Properties
+10. Bidding for Vacant Properties